 Statement by Greg Bellerby, Chair of the Jack and Doris Shadbolt Foundation

-Also through the generosity of the Estate of Abraham Rogatnick, the Alvin Balkind Curator’s Prize celebrates the achievements of B.C. curators both independent and those working in institutions.
+Also through the generosity of the Estate of Abraham Rogatnick, the Alvin Balkind Curator’s Prize celebrates the achievements of British Columbia curators, both independent and those working in institutions.
 The vision of Jack, Doris and Abraham in establishing these awards has had a positive impact on the art community and will for the foreseeable future.

 On behalf of the trustees I would like to congratulate this year’s recipients of the VIVA Awards, Charles Campbell and Jan Wade.

 The VIVA jury members were Diyan Achjadi, Shaun Dacey, Robin Laurence, Elliott Ramsey and Tania Willard.
 Their generosity and thoughtful deliberations are greatly appreciated.

 As we did last year we are collaborating on the Max Wyman Award for Critical Writing.
 We would like to extend our congratulations to this year’s recipient, Scott Watson.

 This year we are awarding two VIVA awards.
 Next year our awards will include one VIVA Award and the Alvin Balkind Curator’s Prize.
 We are looking forward to the award ceremony being an event open to the public.